 - Life isn’t supposed to be fun.

-- This is just the way things is.
+- This is just the way things are.

-– and to then use these one liners as excuses to live an ordinary life.
+… And then, I’d use these one-liners as excuses to live an ordinary life.

 MAKE SMALL, REPEATED DECISIONS